Introduction to Psychology

 Psych One is offered every quarter at Stanford; it is taken by 500-600 students each year.
 Stanford's Psychology One is designed for students who may major or minor in psychology and has also been carefully crafted to serve as an important contribution to any liberal arts education.
 Because of Psychology's unique focus on who we are and how we think, feel, and act as human beings, Psychology One is an important course in any undergraduate's career.

-Beginning in Spring 2017, The Psychology One Program will offer two separate versions of the course: Psych One and Psych One-L.
+he Psychology One Program will offer two separate versions of the course: Psych One and Psych One-L during Spring and Winter 2018

 Visit Psych One FAQs page to learn more.